 “The light from the moon illuminated the foreground nicely, while not completely washing out details from the constellation,” Marybeth tells us.

 While in the Canadian Rockies in mid-January, Marybeth battled clouds over the nearby mountains.
 But Orion’s bright stars are still bright enough to pierce through the veil above the peak.

 Orion with a Star Glow Filter

 Next up is an image of the Um Fruth rock bridge, Wadi Rum, Jordan, by Arnaldo Zannoni.
 Like Marybeth’s work above, it’s a stacked and blended image.
 Arnaldo says, “Wadi Rum is one of the many wonders there.
 The desert has amazing rocks and beautiful red

 Arnaldo says, “I took the sky shot with Tiffen filter Double Fog 3 to enhance the glow of the stars.
 No filter for the foreground.”
-The uses of a Fog Filter makes the brighter stars pop out from the night sky.
+The star glow from the fog filter really makes the brighter stars pop out from the night sky.

 Orion and Astro-Modified Cameras

 Next up – Ralf Rohner shows how the nebulae found in Orion can stand out when using his astro-modified Canon EOS 6d camera.